Broadband Wireless Local Area Networks, Remote Sensing, Indoors Navigation and Positioning

 Fig. 4. (a) Complete spectrum of the CATV RF link from the transmitter side, (b) Complete spectrum of the CATV RF link from the receiver side, (c) Spectrum of an individual analog channel from the transmitter side, (d) Spectrum of an individual analog channel from the receiver side, (e) Spectrum of an individual digital channel from the transmitter side, (f) Spectrum of an individual digital channel from the receiver side.

-Watch the following video detailing the setup and demonstration:
+Readers are also encouraged to watch the following video detailing the setup of the CATV portion of the demonstration:

 Hybrid Positioning System Design Techniques with Lighting LEDs and Ad-hoc Wireless Networks